kek91/php-contact-form/README.md

 Please note this script uses your php.ini SMTP configuration for sending emails.
 The standard PHP mail() function does not support SMTP authentication/SSL etc.

+The CAPTCHA is an ASCII generator which outputs thousands of # signs instead of a picture.
+Should be pretty secure against SPAM bots.

+The ASCII CAPTCHA is a customized script, you may find the original here: http://phpsnips.com/71/ASCII-CAPTCHA

 ## Install instructions
 - Clone the project or copy the files: contact.php, asciicaptcha.php and bebas.ttf